-Fiscal 2025 and Long-Range Financial Plan.
-The Fiscal 2025 Financial Plan reflects various changes to its toll rates and its tolling schedule.
-These changes include the full-year effects of the January 2024 toll increase, which yielded a net increase in toll rates of 5%, as well as the partial year impact of the assumed January 2025 net toll increase of 5%.
-Two additional major system wide conversions include the first phase of the System conversion from a "trip-based" tolling schedule to a "segmentbased" tolling schedule consistent with its "Open Road Tolling" (ORT) plans and a shift in the vehicle classification system from a weight based system to an axle/height classification.
-While operationally significant, these two conversions are expected to be revenue neural Forecasted revenues reflect additional annual toll increase of 4% in Fiscal 2026, with annual increases declining to 3% by Fiscal 2028.
-Budgeted Fiscal 2025 operating expenses are projected to increase by approximately 3% to \$450.9 million when compared to budgeted Fiscal 2024 operating expenses.
-For Fiscal Years 2025 and 2026, the Commission has assumed a budget based growth rate in operating expenses of 3% followed by a growth rate of 2.5% in Fiscal 2027 and then assumes a flat growth rate of 2% thereafter.
-The Fiscal 2025 Act 44 Financial Plan estimates that PTC is expected to generate the necessary resources to: (i) meet Turnpike operations and maintenance expenses; (ii) pay debt service obligations; (iii) satisfy bond indenture covenants; (iv) support capital reinvestment as reflected in the Fiscal 2025 Ten Year Capital Plan; and (v) provide \$50 million annually in current revenues required to fully meet its Act 44/Act 89 Payments.
-Fiscal 2025 debt service coverages on the Commission's Senior Revenue Bonds, Subordinate Revenue Bonds and Subordinate Special Revenue Bonds are projected to be 2.64x, 1.48x and 1.39x, respectively, and are consistent with the Commission's targeted debt service coverage ratios.
+Fiscal 2026 and Long-Range Financial Plan.
+The Fiscal 2026 Financial Plan reflects various changes to its toll rates and its tolling schedule.
+These changes include the full-year effects of the January 2025 toll increase, which yielded a net increase in toll rates of an equivalent of 5%, as well as the partial year impact of the assumed January 2026 net toll increase of 4%.
+Forecasted revenues reflect additional annual toll increases of 3.5% in Fiscal 2027, with annual increases declining to 3% by Fiscal 2028.
+Budgeted Fiscal 2026 operating expenses are projected to increase by approximately 1.94% to \$459.7 million when compared to budgeted Fiscal 2025 operating expenses.
+Going forward, the Commission has assumed a budget based growth rate in operating expenses of 3%.
+The Fiscal 2026 Act 44 Financial Plan estimates that PTC is expected to generate the necessary resources to: (i) meet Turnpike operations and maintenance expenses; (ii) pay debt service obligations; (iii) satisfy bond indenture covenants; (iv) support capital reinvestment as reflected in the Fiscal 2026 Ten Year Capital Plan; and (v) provide \$50 million annually in current revenues required to fully meet its Act 44/Act 89 Payments.
+Fiscal 2026 debt service coverages on the Commission's Senior Revenue Bonds, Subordinate Revenue Bonds and Subordinate Special Revenue Bonds are projected to be 2.71x, 1.53x and 1.44x, respectively, and are consistent with the Commission's targeted debt service coverage ratios.